bddupre92/Neurobook_BME_UND/chapter 10/readme.md

 ```

 SOA stands for "Stimulus Onset Asynchrony."
 It refers to the time interval between the onset of one stimulus and the onset of another stimulus.
 SOA is commonly used in experimental psychology, particularly in studies investigating perception, attention, and reaction times.
 By manipulating the SOA, researchers can examine how the timing of stimuli affects cognitive processes and behavioral responses.
 For example, in a visual attention experiment, varying the SOA between a cue and a target can help determine the speed and efficiency of attentional shifts.
-In our case this is variable to make the human subject not able to predict when the next stimulus happens.
+In our case, this is variable to make the human subject unable to predict when the next stimulus happens.

 ```Matlab
 % Set range to be used for the SOA (values are the ones used by Vogel &